lowcoder-org/lowcoder/docs/build-applications/app-editor/visual-components/chat-box.md

 - `chatController1.sharedState` is app-wide shared data
 - `chatController1.roomData` is room-scoped shared data

 For a full controller reference, see [Chat Controller](chat-controller.md).
-For the server it needs, see [Realtime Collaboration](../../realtime-collaboration.md).
+For the server it needs, see [Realtime Shared State and Presence](../../realtime-collaboration.md).

 ## Building A Custom Chat With Standard Components